Hope and Horizon Units are our child and adolescent mental health service (CAMHS) in-patient facilities, situated within Fairfield Hospital in Bury.

-The Woodland Retreat provides young people with a truly unique experience where they can be introduced to relaxation and learning as part of the team’s therapeutic approach.
+The Woodland Retreat provides a unique place for young people to relax and learn, as part of the team’s therapeutic approach.

 Set in the natural woodland next to the Hope and Horizon Units, the Woodland Retreat was the first of its kind in the UK – a 40 metre wooden treehouse, complete with decked area, barbeque and allotment.